codio/knowledge/student-source/students/accessing-codio/faq.rst

 How to get help from an AI Chatbot
 ----------------------------------

 You can get help from a AI Chatbot in your assignment.
-AI Chatbot provide multiple options like providing summary of the assessment, explain an error message and get hint to answer your assessment.
+AI Chatbot can provide multiple options like providing a summary of the assessment, explain an error message and get hints to answer your assessment.

-If this options are enabled by your instructors, check out :ref:`Virtual Coach <student-virtual-coach>` where these options are explained in details.
+If these options are enabled by your instructors, check out :ref:`Virtual Coach <student-virtual-coach>` where these options are explained in details.

-If this options are not enabled by your instructors, you can't use them.
-In this case, discusss with your instructors who can look to review the assignment and consider enabling this feature.
+If these options are not enabled by your instructors, you can’t use them.
+In this case, discuss with your instructors who can look to review the assignment and consider enabling this feature.

 Accessibility Options